xnl-h4ck3r/webpaste/README.md

 In a nutshell, it can save your dorking results to the terminal.

 You can go to a site such as Google, Shodan, Security Trails, etc. and then click on a button to send information you want, such as endpoints, to your terminal.
 For example, you can go to Google and look for `site:target.com` and then click a button for Google on the extension, and all the endpoints magically appear on your terminal, and get written to a file.
-This is done by entering a javascript snippet to get the endpoints, and then optionally another javascript endpoint to click the next page button.
+This is done by entering a javascript **snippet** to get the endpoints, and then optionally another javascript **post snippet** to click the next page button for example.
 So then you can just keep clicking away and watch the site go from page to page and get all the endpoints.
 This is useful for sites that don't have an API.

 ### What's different in version 2?

 The main differences are:

 - The output will also be written to a file, and the user can specify the file name.
 - The output will be unique and sorted by default, but you have an option of keep duplicates if you wish.
 - It defaults to running on localhost on port 8082.
 Why 8082 instead of 8080?
 Well, most people using this tool will probably have Burp Suite running on 8080, and I also use 8081 for proxying to Burp from my VPS.
-- Include a default snippet for Google which works at the time of writing this.
+- Include a default snippets for Google and Bing that work at the time of writing this.
 - Improved error messages.
+- Fixed some UI issues.
 - Actively maintained (while Chrome allows it to work!).

 ## Installing